nyu-ossd-s19/TEAM_ACF-workflow/README.md

 * How to merge branches into master
 * How to delete branches after an issue/pr is fixed.

 Note: We are unable to finish this project because Sadman got locked out of his github.
 Too many password attempts.
-From here on out, the team is not TEAMAC.
+From here on out, the team is now TEAM_AC.